 Creating and giving birth to a child of your own is nothing short of miraculous, but you likely have many questions about what to expect and how to optimize the health of you and your baby along the way.
-At AllSafe Medical Group in Los Angeles, Lynwood, and Downey, California, the team supports and educates you from the moment you find out you’re pregnant until you give birth.
+At AllSafe Medical Group in Los Angeles, Lynwood, Huntington Park, and Downey, California, the team supports and educates you from the moment you find out you’re pregnant until you give birth.
 To get started on quality care for your pregnancy, call AllSafe Medical Group, or reserve an appointment online today.

 Pregnancy is the 40-week process of conceiving and bearing a child, ending with childbirth.
 It all starts when a sperm from a male reaches and fertilizes the egg in your ovary.
 The result of the sperm fertilizing the egg is called a zygote.
 The zygote merges through your Fallopian tube and into your uterus, where it implants itself and begins to grow into a fetus and a placenta.

 Throughout your pregnancy, you’ll visit AllSafe Medical Group frequently for prenatal care and monitoring.
 The team ensures that you know what to expect at every step and can detect any complications early.
 They also help you plan for the future stages of your pregnancy and prepare for childbirth.

 The first sign of pregnancy for many women is a missed menstrual period.
 This isn’t a reliable indication alone because periods can be irregular, late, or absent for a number of reasons.
 However, you may wish to take a pregnancy test at this point if missed or late periods are unusual for you.

 Pregnancy results in variations in your hormone levels that cause an array of symptoms.
 Your symptoms might include:

 If you suspect that you might be pregnant, you should take a home test or request lab testing from your doctor.
 If your test comes back positive, make an appointment at AllSafe Medical Group right away for the next steps.